kamu-data/kamu-docs/content/cli/_index.md

 This is why the goal of `kamu` is to make data publishing **cheap and effortless**:
 - It invisibly guides publishers towards best data management practices (preserving history, making data reproducible and verifiable)
 - Adds as little friction as exporting data to CSV
-- Lets you host your data on any storage (FTP, S3, GCS, etc.)
+- Lets you host your data on any storage (S3, IPFS, GCS, FTP etc.)
 - Maintain full control and ownership of your data

 As opposed to just the download counter you get on most data portals, `kamu` brings publishers closer with the communities allowing them to see who and how uses their data.
 You no longer send data into "the ether", but create a **closed feedback loop** with your consumers.